 The Grotto Trail is a super-short, flat and easy hike in Zion Canyon National Park.
-This scenic walk follows along the base of a canyon wall between shuttle stop 6 (The Grotto) to shuttle stop 5 (The Zion Lodge).
+This scenic walk runs through an idyllic forest along the base of a towering canyon wall.
 The Grotto Trail is also one of the best places in Zion Canyon to see wildlife, due to the flat, open, riverside forest opposite the canyon wall.

 Grotto Trail Hike Stats

-Distance: The one-way distance of this short Zion hike is 0.5 miles / 0.8km.
+Distance: The one-way distance of the Zion Grotto Trail hike is 0.5 miles / 0.8km.

-Elevation Gain: This hike is very flat with hardly any noticeable elevation gain.
-The elevation gain for this hike is a mere 35 feet / 11m.
+Elevation Gain: This easy Zion hike is very flat with hardly any noticeable elevation gain.
+The elevation gain for the Grotto Trail is a mere 35 feet / 11m.

-Difficulty: This trail is super-easy.
+Difficulty: The Zion Grotto Trail is super-easy.
 Our 3 & 5 year old kids easily did the entire hike themselves.

 How to Get There: To find a Zion National Park parking spot, you’ll need to arrive quite early in the day, especially during peak times.
 We got there at 8am on several days in April and the lot was nearly full each time.